-Load data from S3 using IMPORT
+Load data from S3 storage

-In Exasol 2025.1.9+, 2025.2.1+, and 2026.1.0+ you can import Parquet files from any S3-compatible storage, not only from AWS.
-In older Exasol versions, and for CSV and FBV files in all current versions, only Amazon S3 storage on AWS is supported.
+The latest version of Exasol supports importing Parquet files from any S3-compatible storage, not only from AWS.
+In older Exasol versions, and for CSV/FBV files in all current versions, only Amazon S3 storage on AWS is supported.

 Create a connection